rapid7/insightconnect-workflows/workflows/InsightIDR_Create_Issue_in_Jira/help.md

 # Description

-This workflow creates a ticket in Jira from an incident triggered in InsightIDR
+This workflow creates a ticket in Jira from an incident triggered in InsightIDR.

 # Key Features